gantgarrett/100-days-of-code/log.md

 **Today's Progress:** All right so I am on the right track to image scraping.
 I'm using the same logic as I used for the image scraper and I'm expecting good results.
 The only problem I am seeming to have is creating the directory.
 The program is not recognizing the path I'm giving it and it's giving me an error of directory not found.
 It's such a small bug but I have to know what's going on behind that error.
 It should take too much more dabbling with though.

 **Thoughts:** So my headset mic is a shit mic for recording videos or I just need to figure out how to calibrate it.
 Once that is done, I'm on the road to recording tutorial videos for scraping and the likes!
 Hopefully it can all workout!

+### Day 52: August 30th, 2018

+**Today's Progress:** Listening to Local Man's Awful Podcast and coding.
+It's awesome hearing my friends talk on an outlet such as a podcast.
+Anyway, this day has just been looking up information about how to add images to a directory.
+I can't quite figure it out yet.
+I want to be able to figure it out because I want to make a text scraping tutorial and an image scraping tutorial.
+I should have coded at the beginning of the day but I did not do that which I should have.
+I also have not been keeping a consistent schedule with yoga and exercising and I need to hop back on that.

+**Thoughts:** It has been a hecktic week but that should be no excuse.
+I still find at least an hour to code every day but I need to make a schedule.
+Like exercise at a certain time and code at a certain time.
+I also need to get a mic to start recording the videos because I have a big vision for them and I want them to be fun and not as boring as other tutorial videos.